abg/dbsake/docs/commands/frmdump.rst

 .. versionchanged:: 1.0.2
    A -- Table structure for table \`<name>\` comment is added before each table

-.. versionadded:: 1.0.2
+.. versionchanged:: 2.0.0
-   The :option:`frmdump --raw-types` option
+   The :option:`frmdump --raw-types` option was renamed to --type-codes

 .. versionadded:: 1.0.2
    The :option:`frmdump --replace` option